jmeistrich/rnl-conf-2025/slides/slides.md

 - Tech lead for React Native macOS

 <!--
-And Saad is the actual hero who leads the React Native macOS team at Microsoft.
+Saad is the actual hero who leads the React Native macOS team at Microsoft.

-I'm just here to bring you some hype, and Saad will tell you what's actually happening in React Native macOS.
+He'll tell you what's actually happening in React Native macOS.
  -->

 ---